TanmoySG/configPy/documentation.md

 ## NDJSON Configuration Files

-NDJSON or New-line Delimited JSON are files where each line is a valid JSON Object and each line is seperated by a newline `\n`.
+NDJSON or New-line Delimited JSON are files where each line is a valid JSON Object and each line is seperated by a newline `\n` character.
 [More about NDJSON can be found here.](http://ndjson.org/) A sample NDJSON Structure can be
 ```
 {"env" : "dev" , "language" : "python" , "version" : 2.0}
 {"env" : "stage" , "language" : "python" , "version" : 3.5}